The health and wellness of the people who live and work at McKnight Place Assisted Living & Memory Care remains our number one priority.

 The steps we are taking in our community are based upon the guidelines from the U.S. Centers for Disease Control and Prevention (CDC), St. Louis County Department of Health and Missouri Department of Health & Senior Services (DHSS).
 To avoid exposure to the virus, health officials recommend that people over the age of 60 with weakened immune systems or health conditions remain at home, away from large groups and public places.
 For that reason, we are strongly discouraging residents from leaving the community, especially to visit high-density crowd gathering locations such as shopping centers, theaters and churches.

-This is critical to mitigating the possible spread of the virus.
 We are screening all staff and essential vendors with a temperature check and health screening questionnaire (which includes questions regarding any travel in the last 30 days, individual symptoms and any potential exposure to others with symptoms consistent with flu, COVID-19 or any respiratory illness).
 For residents, we will continue to check temperatures on a regular basis.
 We will also be happy to do temperature checks at any time for any resident upon request.
 Ongoing training and education are being provided to team members.

-We are now scheduling outdoor visits.
+We are now scheduling apartment visits.

 Visitors must comply with the following Department of Health & Senior Services rules: